CALAREO International Research Mobility Experience (IRME)

 This funding opportunity is for a faculty-led student mobility experience for which faculty members nominate students.

 Faculty from member institutions with research projects or collaborations in the region are invited to take students on short research trips (1-4 weeks) to work on their projects.
 These projects can be new or already in progress.
-IRME can fund up to 5 students per CALAREO member, with $4,000 per student and $5,000 for underrepresented students (who self-identify as low-income, Indigenous, or students with disabilities).
+IRME can fund up to 5 students per CALAREO member, with up to $4,000 per student and up to $5,000 for underrepresented students (who self-identify as low-income, Indigenous, or students with disabilities).
 At least half of the funding is to support underrepresented students.
-Faculty must fund their own travel.
+Amounts may vary by home institution and length of program.

 - Student participants must be Canadian citizens or permanent residents